How to Make a Concept Map: Step-by-Step Guide with Tools and Techniques

 • User-Friendly Interface: The software should be intuitive and easy to navigate.

-• Collaboration Tools: Look for options that allow multiple users to work on the same map simultaneously.
+• Collaboration Tools: Look for options like Ponder's AI whiteboard that allow multiple users to work on the same map simultaneously.

 • Integration Capabilities: Ensure the tool can integrate with other applications you use for seamless workflow.